 Mix for power and space

 A techno mix needs a dominant kick, a clean low end and plenty of stereo width up top.
-Sidechain bass and pads to the kick, high-pass non-bass elements, and use EQ to separate everything — our EQ and compression fundamentals guide explains how.
+Sidechain bass and pads to the kick, high-pass non-bass elements, and use EQ to separate everything — our EQ and compression fundamentals guide explains how, and getting the kick and bass to sit together is the single biggest win for a club mix.
 Keep your low frequencies mono and your gain staging clean.
 If mixing is new to you, the beginner’s guide to mixing your first song helps, and LUFS explained covers club-loudness targets.
 More techniques live in our mixing and mastering hub.

 Frequently asked questions